 Public reporting should be based on regular progress reviews and monitored with the help of human rights-related indicators to measure the effect and success of measures taken.

-The tabs below provide concrete recommendations for and examples of comunication channels, reporting and monitoring mechanisms.
+The tabs below provide concrete recommendations for and examples of communication channels, reporting and monitoring mechanisms.

 ⇒ Click here to identify your value chain-related human rights risks